martokenarov/ImageFinder/README.md

 ImageFinder

-The app calls a Google search API to get photos and show them one by one when swapping right to left.
+The app calls a Bing search API to get photos and show them in 2 dimensional grid.
+The User can view large single photo when tapping on it.

 Used libraries: